Malbern/Pythaful/GitHub/Markdown/other.md

 ```

 # Linking to Markdown
-ou can link to specific lines in Markdown files by loading the Markdown file without Markdown rendering.
+You can link to specific lines in Markdown files by loading the Markdown file without Markdown rendering.
 To load a Markdown file without rendering, you can use the ?plain=1 parameter at the end of the url for the file.
 For example, github.com/<organization>/<repository>/blob/<branch_name>/README.md?plain=1.

 You can link to a specific line in the Markdown file the same way you can in code.
 Append #L with the line number or numbers at the end of the url.
 For example, github.com/<organization>/<repository>/blob/<branch_name>/README.md?plain=1#L14 will highlight line 14 in the plain README.md file.